 How Do We Support the Wider School Community?

-We have a larger than average percentage of children from vulnerable families and therefore these families rely on our support and advice.
+We have a significant amount of children from vulnerable families which means they rely on our support and advice.

 We have a team of key adults who work directly with parents, building relationships and trust.
 They are: